 3. Ensure the club/ organization remains in compliance with college and Student Government Association (SGA) policies and guidelines.

-4. Exercise fiduciary responsibility to the club/organization, by: (a) approving spending requests through check requests, Personal Reimbursements and Purchase orders with the club/organization treasurer or designee; and (c) providing guidance to club members in spending allocated funds in their club budget.
+4. Exercise fiduciary responsibility to the club/organization, by: (a) approving spending requests through check requests, Personal Reimbursements and Purchase orders with the club/organization treasurer or designee; and (c) providing guidance to club members in spending allocated funds in their club budget according the Budget Guidelines.

-5. Be present at meetings of the club/organization.
+5. Be present at a majority of club/organization meetings.
 Co-advisors are welcome and encouraged.
 If co-advising, we encourage strong, regular, open communication with all advisors.
+Co-advisors may be part-time faculty or staff members employed by the college.

 6. Attend all off-campus travel with the club/organization and serve as the official college representative, ensuring the College Code of Conduct and other policies are adhered to when traveling.